eliabntt/GRADE-RR/README.md

 ### Segmentation <-> instance

 Instance segmentation files will save also the mappings between classes.
 An example on how to do the mapping and process those file is [here](https://github.com/robot-perception-group/GRADE-eval/blob/main/mapping_and_visualization/convert_classes.py).

+_____
+## Known issues
+1. ros clock might have some delay in publishing.
+This implies that you need to sleep the simulation every time that component gets triggered.
+Other component behave consistently based on our tests.
+Alternatively, you can post-process the data as shown in [here](https://github.com/robot-perception-group/GRADE-eval)
+2. BBOX3D are wrong for moving objects.
+The script in `scripts/smpl_and_bbox.py` will solve this.
+3. Collisions for dynamic objects are wrong most of the times.
+This implies that LiDAR (and LRF) will get wrong data when running.
+This should be addressed by the new LiDAR-RTX of the new Isaac Sim version.
+4. The rendering is not blocking.
+Multiple calls (especially for path tracing) are necessary.
+However, this usually disrupt the motion-vector data and motion-blur.
+A possible workaround is [here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/replay_experiment.py) on our replay-experiment script.

+______
+## Download data

+The generated data will be available upon acceptance of the paper.
+Some USDs are already available [here](), or you can download the benchbot environments using `scripts/download_benchbot.sh`.

+______
+## Thanks

+I would like to thank the amazing [NVIDIA support](http://forums.developer.nvidia.com) for their quick response times and precise answers.
+[Chenghao Xu](http://kyle-xu-001.github.io/) for helping in testing and refining the evaluation scripts.
+[Aamir Ahmad](aamirahmad.de) for his supervision.